sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 3. The contracts will be upgradable, so in the event the contracts did need to be upgraded, there is an avenue for that to occur.
 4. All 3 code bases (web application, archaeologist service, smart contracts) will use tagged releases to indicate the deployment version.

 Any core changes to the archaeologist service will result in an alert to the community so that archaeologist operators are aware there is a new release.
-This process can be automated when new releases are pushed to push a message to discord.
+Automated discord alerts can be setup for this.

 Archaeologist operators can also subscribe to github updates on the public archaeologist service repo to know when new releases have occurred.

 ### Rollback Plan